Coldcard/firmware/docs/nfc-on-coldcard.md

 ## Background

 The "NDEF message" is a list of values ("NDEF records").
-In most cases we share more than a single value.
+In most cases we share only a a single value, but for more complex object data we will use multiple records.
 The order is not defined and may change.
 Each NDEF record has data-type information and a payload of bytes.

 If we can use "text" or "URI" records, we will, but we generally need our own Bitcoin-specific types.